Why Silicone Oven Gloves Are a Better Choice

 Besides having fingers to better grip pots, Dutch ovens, freezer items, and hot foods like whole chickens off the grill spit, they feel much more flexible while still retaining their ability to withstand both hot and cold temperatures.
 Of course, you should be sure to read the manufacturer’s specs before trying to grab anything too hot or too cold.

-I've been trying to think of how these gloves might be helpful in the kitchen and came up with some ideas I've listed below.
+I’ve been thinking of how these gloves might be helpful in the kitchen and came up with some ideas I’ve listed below.
 If you have some of your own ways to use silicone gloves, please share them with me in the comments section below.

 Barbecuing – removing charcoal chimneys, removing and adjusting hot grates, handling big cuts of pork or poultry, moving a hibachi or tabletop grill